levinXiao/AnimationIndicatorView/README.md

 ```
 @interface XYW8IndicatorView : UIView

-//set the animating dot backgroundcolor default or nil  set to [UIColor grayColor]
+//set the animating dot backgroundcolor default  set to [UIColor grayColor] if nil also set to [UIColor grayColor]
 @property (nonatomic,strong) UIColor *dotColor;

 //set the loadingLabel  default set the text to @"loading"